zixin-gao/higgs-audio/examples/README.md

-# Example script for using HiggsAudio-V2
+# Examples

 > [!NOTE]
 > If you do not like the audio you get, you can generate multiple times with different seeds.

-We provide examples to explore the capability of HiggsAudio-V2.
-Right now, the model has not been post-trained, we are working on post-training the model to further boosts these capability.
+In addition, you may need to apply text normalization to get the best performance, e.g. converting 70 °F to "seventy degrees Fahrenheit", and converting "1 2 3 4" to "one two three four".
+The model also performs better in longer sentences.
+Right now, the model has not been post-trained, we will release the post-trained model in the future.

 ## Single-speaker Audio Generation